haotianxia/SPORTU/README.md

-# Dataset For SPORTU Benchmark
+# SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models

 ## SPORTU-text
 The SPORTU-text dataset can be accessed through the SportU_text.json.